dchichkov/cpp_fdw/README.md

 Limitations
 -----------

-* cpp\_fdw only supports files that consist of one JSON document per line.
+* cpp\_fdw only supports files that consist of one CPP document per line.
 It doesn't support objects that span multiple lines.

 * PostgreSQL limits column names to 63 characters by default.
 If you need column